Aamon-Magnusson/Site/content/posts/tmux.md

 I am far from an advanced `tmux` user.
 But I think the keybindings above should make for an easy entry into `tmux`.
 Pretty much just tabs and splits.

+I plan on eventually getting into the world of scripting with `tmux` as it could be very powerful with terminal automation.
+I haven't quite found a use case for it yet, but once I don I'll write about it.